-Urgently needed care: Care you get for a sudden illness, injury, or condition that is not an emergency but needs care right away.
-You can get urgently needed care from out-of-network providers when network providers are unavailable or you cannot get to them.
+Urgently needed care: Care you get for an unforeseen illness, injury, or condition that is not an emergency but needs care right away.
+You can get urgently needed care from out-of-network providers or you cannot get to them because given your time, place or circumstances, it is not possible, or it is unreasonable to obtain services from network providers (for example when you are outside the plan's service area and you require medically needed immediate services for an unseen condition but it is not a medical emergency).